DennisB66/Simple-Wiegand-Library-for-Arduino/README.md

 getType()             // return the Wiegand ID type (4 bit / 8 bit / 26 bit / 34 bit)
 ```

-The functions in the class Wiegand_EEPROM extend the class Wiegang and include:
+The functions in the class Wiegand_EEPROM extend the class Wiegand and include:
 ```
 createTag()           // create a new tag entry in the EEPROM database deleteTag()           // delete an existing tag from the EEPROM database